dendinho-e-bolinha/FEUP-FSI/ApplyForFlag2.md

 So, knowing all this, after some time of trial and error, we tried to develop a payload that would go to the wanted resource and we injected a javascript snippet to click the button.

-Note: We did already know the `<request_id>` from the beginning, since it was given in plaintext in the homepage.
+Note: We already knew the `<request_id>` from the beginning, since it was given in plaintext on the homepage.

 ```html